Learning Together and Forever

 One aspect of beekeeping that is attractive for many is that the learning never stops.
 A great deal of information is available to you online and that content is ever expanding.

-But any online content is really just there to kick-start and then augment what you actually learn from your bees.
+But any online content is really just there to kick-start and augment what you actually learn from your bees.
 Each of your beehives, whether your first or your hundredth, will have its nuances and occasionally send you the proverbial curve ball.

 Sometimes these are minor things that you have never seen before and are simply a curiosity.
 An example might the colony that decides to create comb outside and underneath the hive.
 It’s rare, but it can happen.